Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams: Controller Analysis

-The proof follows along the lines of~\cite{c1} and is skipped; it is based on using the method of characteristics to write (\ref{ker_1})--(\ref{ker_5}) in the form of integral equations and then posing a solution in terms of a successive approximation series, whose convergence is proven recursively.
-It is clear that the derivations of~\cite{c1} can be easily adapted to the presence of the blocks, the integral terms and the differences in the boundary conditions without much effort.
+The proof follows the approach outlined in~\cite{c1}, and is omitted here.
+It relies on utilizing the method of characteristics to reformat (\ref{ker_1})--(\ref{ker_5}) into integral equations, followed by establishing a solution using a series of successive approximations, whose convergence is recursively validated.
+It's evident that the procedures of~\cite{c1} can be readily adjusted to accommodate the presence of blocks, integral terms, and discrepancies in boundary conditions with minimal difficulty.

-Since the kernels appearing in (\ref{tr_eq53}) are bounded, the transformation is invertible from the theory of Volterra integral equation.
-Thus one can define
+Since the kernels in (\ref{tr_eq53}) exhibit bounded behavior, the transformation proves invertible according to the principles of Volterra integral equations.
+Consequently, one can define